Darklyte/HomeAssistant-Roborock/README.md

     max: 14
     step: 1
     unit_of_measurement: times per week
   # Tracks the area of the room.
 Used to determine how effective a cleaning cycle was.
 Maximum size can be adjusted.
-I chose 20m² as my upper limit since my largest measured area is 19m²
+I chose 20m² as my upper limit since my largest measured area is 19m² This value will be set by the vacuum the first time it cleans the room.
   debris_kitchen_bar_area:
     name: "[Debris] Kitchen Bar: Area"
     icon: mdi:move-resize